-At the start of her sixth grade year at Hernandez, Deshay decided to play the tuba.
 She scored high on all the instruments and she had to pick an instrument in one day.
-"I just picked what was in the middle of the sheet, which was the tuba," Deshay was already overcoming the gender stereotype.
-"When I found out that I could could achieve, even though she was surrounded by males in her tuba section, Deshay continued playing the tuba and advanced to state 10th grade.
+"I just picked what was in the middle of the sheet, which was the tuba," Deshay stereotype.

 When she saw the tuba the next week, she was unsure if it was right for her.
 I thought it was really big," Deshay said.
-"I decided I would give it a week to see if I
+"I decided I would give it a week to see if I could achieve, even though she was surrounded by males in her tuba section, Deshay continued playing the tuba and advanced to state 10th grade.